honey-team/ufpy/.github/PULL_REQUEST_TEMPLATE.md

 ## Issue you want to close (optional)

-closes #<!-- type here the number of issue you want to close -->
+closes #<!-- type here id of issue you want to close -->